NameerAli/javatex/README.md

 # javatex
-A desktop utility to ease the use of Latex.
+A desktop utility made with java to ease the use of Latex.